-To make objects searchable, they firstly need to be added to the search index.
-This involves configuring the models/fields that you would like to index (this is done for you for Pages, Images and Documents) and then actually inserting them into the index.
+To make objects searchable, they must first be added to the search index.
+This involves configuring the models and fields that you would like to index (which is done for you for Pages, Images and Documents), and then actually inserting them into the index.